facebook/react/compiler/forget/src/__tests__/fixtures/hir/error.todo-kitchensink.expect.md

   33 | }
   34 |

-[ReactForget] TodoError: ForStatement without test
-  30 |   }
+[ReactForget] TodoError: (BuildHIR::lowerStatement) Handle empty test in ForStatement 30 |   }
   31 |   for (; i < 3; ) {}
 > 32 |   for (;;) {}